Skip to main content

 Application process and timeline

 On 30 March 2023, further capability funding was announced for FYs 23/24 and 24/25.
-Local authorities were informed of their funding allocation and are being invited to submit updated proforma then grant documentation to the LEVI Support Body.
+Local authorities were informed of their funding allocation and were invited to submit updated proforma then grant documentation to the LEVI Support Body.
 Information on when 23/24 payments will be made will also be provided.

 Capability fund Q&A for local authorities